Funding opportunities

 • Large Project Panel

-Synod has created a Large Project Panel (LPP) which considers financial support to projects of any type with a value over £75,000 and multiple years in duration.
-This can be for buildings or people.
-Find out more here
+Synod has created a Large Project Panel (LPP) which considers financial support to projects of any type (buildings and people) with a value over £75,000 and multiple years.
+Click on the link below to find out more

 • Property